 Pursuant to rules adopted by the U.S. Securities and Exchange Commission ("SEC"), we are providing stockholders of record as of the Record Date (defined below) with Internet access to our proxy materials.
-Our Board has made these proxy materials available to you on the Internet on or about April 20, 2022 at www.astproxyportal.com/ast/ZionOil/, which is the website described in the Notice of Internet Availability of Proxy Materials (the "Notice"), mailed to stockholders of record.
-We are sending the Notice to our stockholders of record as of the Record Date of April 11, 2022, and filing the Notice with the SEC, on or about April 14, 2022.
-In addition to our proxy materials being available for review, the website contains instructions on how to access the proxy materials in printed form by mail or electronically by e-mail on an ongoing basis by contacting our Investor Relations Department at our principal executive offices in Dallas, Texas.
-Upon request and at no cost, we will also provide stockholders a copy of our Form10-K for the year ended December 31, 2021 filed with the SEC on March 10, 2022.
+Our Board has made these proxy materials available to you on the Internet on or about April 19, 2023 at www.astproxyportal.com/ast/ZionOil/, which is the website described in the Notice of Internet Availability of Proxy Materials (the "Notice"), mailed to stockholders of record.
+We are sending the Notice to our stockholders of record as of the Record Date of April 10, 2023, and filing the Notice with the SEC, on or about April 13, 2023.
+In addition to our proxy materials being available for review, the website contains instructions on how to access the proxy materials over the Internet or to request a printed copy, free of charge.
+In addition, stockholders may request proxy materials in printed form by mail or electronically by e-mail on an ongoing basis by contacting our Investor Relations Department at our principal executive offices in Dallas, Texas.
+Upon request and at no cost, we will also provide stockholders a copy of our Form10-K for the year ended December 31, 2022 filed with the SEC on March 27, 2023.